dpturibio/DIO/README.md

-# DIO
+# DIO repository for course projects
 repository for DIO projects